lkilcommons/OvationPyme/readme.md

 1. A plot of the Northern and Southern polar electron energy flux for a fixed solar coupling value for one of the seasons (summer)

 2. A plot of the combined (averaged) northern and southern electron energy flux for the hemispherically appropriate summer (the data for boreal summer for the north, and for boreal winter (which is austral summer), for the south.
-This is traditionally how the model is run (combined hemispheres). __Not yet implemented__
+This is traditionally how the model is run (combined hemispheres).

-3. A plot of the electron energy flux for combined hemispheres for a particular time (12:00 UT on DOY 104, April 14th, the day of a geomagnetic storm).
-This tests the ability of the code to automatically download solar wind data from the NASA Omniweb FTP server and calculate the Newell solar wind coupling function (see references). __Not yet implemented__
+3. A plot of the electron energy flux for combined hemispheres for a particular time.
+This tests the ability of the code to automatically download solar wind data from the NASA Omniweb FTP server and calculate the Newell solar wind coupling function (see references).

-4. A plot of the ionospheric hall and pedersen conductances for the Northern Hemisphere for DOY 104, April 14th, 2006. __Not yet implemented__
+4. A plot of the ionospheric hall and pedersen conductances for the Northern Hemisphere.

 ## References